-The file “Scaterplots_SStatsVSParams.pdf” shows a scatter plot of the values of the SS and corresponding values of θ prior distribution.
-Again, a blue line corresponding to the value of the summary statistic of the target sequences alignment is added.
-Ideally the blue line and points should be as close as possible, evenly distributed across substitution rate per site prior distribution.
+The file “Scaterplots_SStatsVSParams.pdf” shows a scatter plot of the values of the SS and the corresponding values of θ prior distribution.
+Again, the blue line corresponds to the value of the SS of the target sequences alignment.
+Ideally, the blue line and points should be as close as possible, and the latter evenly distributed across substitution rate per site.